barkdoll/kotowaza-bot/README.md

 # kotowaza-bot | ことわざ bot

 ## About
 This is a simple bot for use with the Twitter API.
-It tweets a random kotowaza (Japanese proverb) every 30 minutes.
+It tweets a random kotowaza (Japanese proverb) once per hour.

 ## Want ことわざ sent to your feed?
 [Follow the kotowaza-bot on twitter.](https://twitter.com/random_kotowaza)